Lab 5 - Introduction to Helm Autonomy

 This assignment involves a final modification to the Bravo example mission.
 In this mission, the bravo vehicle will periodically come to the surface, wait some number of seconds at the surface at zero speed, and then dive and resume its mission.
 Presumably this to simulate roughly what happens in a UUV that needs to occasionally come to the surface for a GPS fix to re-set its navigation solution.
 Your goals are:

-• Make use of the helm Timer behavior to augment your mission to have the vehicle periodically stop and come to the surface (every 200 seconds).
+- Make use of the helm Timer behavior to augment your mission to have the vehicle periodically come to the surface (every 200 seconds).
+While at the surface it should be stopped, as a placeholder ostensibly to wait for a GPS fix.
 Make use of another Timer behavior that begins when the vehicle is at the surface, to wait 60 seconds before allowing the vehicle to dive again.

 It should look something like the video posted at: